 Justin has represented accounting firms in connection with a variety of claims, including allegedly negligent or fraudulent audit work, allegedly deficient tax advice and allegedly negligent consulting work.
 These cases involved issues such as: the audit firm's obligations with respect to an audit client's internal controls, to whom an auditor owes a duty, auditor independence, alleged causal relationships between an auditor's work and alleged damages and professional qualifications to perform specific work.
-He currently represents an accounting firm in first-of-its-kind litigation by the Federal Deposit Insurance Corporation against an audit firm that provided outsourced internal audit services to a failed financial institution.

 Justin currently serves as a co-chair of the American Bar Association's Professional Services Liability Section.